 Filling a job opening is no easy task and it’s hard to know what the best interview questions are.
-No one wants to accidentally hire a toxic employee.
-Or an incompetent one.
+No one wants to accidentally hire someone who isn’t the right fit for the role or the team.
 And if you’re filling gaps in the meantime by asking your employees to cover double duty, there’s a bit of a time crunch too.
-Burnout and resentment can happen fast.
+Burnout and stress can build up quickly.
 Which is why it’s best to outsource your hiring to a staffing agency, like Chief of Staff.
 But for now, here are the best job interview questions to ask candidates to narrow down top talent.

 Why do you want to work here?